BCCDC-DSI/PHIDO-App/README.md

 <details>
 <summary> Adding users </summary>

+1. Update the email list to ensure that retired staff will no longer have access to the app
+2. Update the user list by visiting https://www.shinyapps.io/admin/#/application/12298682/users
-- Login under data_analytics@bccdc.ca
+ - Email login: data_analytics@bccdc.ca
  - Password: [data analysts been given this info]
+- Application visibiity: select ``private''
+ - Add email of individual users

 </details>